anonymin/thinkful-vday/readme.md

 5. Add an external CSS file (make sure to link to the HTML page)
 6. Change the background color, then center all elements.

+Sweet.
+Send me your code to reivew if you'd like to michael@mherman.org.

 ## Chrome Developer Tools

 Using Chrome Developer Tools, we can test either HTML or CSS changes directly from the browser.
 This can save a lot time.
 Instead of firing up your text editor and getting your development enviornment setup.
 You can test out quick changes directly from Chrom.